AquaDraco/UnityStationWiki/(WIP)-Development-Standards-Guide.md

 TODO: Code example
 1. Properties, classes, structs, and methods should use camel case with the first letter capitalized - "SomeName".
 TODO: Code example
+1. Any TODO comments added in a PR should be accompanied by a corresponding issue in the issue tracker.
+A TODO comment means that there's something we need to remember to do, so we need to put it in the issue tracker to make sure we remember.
 1. Script folders should have no more than 10 scripts in a given folder.
 Reorganize, refactor, or add subfolders as needed to avoid folders getting too large.
 1. Braces should always be used even when they are optional
 TODO: Code example